deficollective/deficollective.github.io/content/english/pages/reporting-policy.md

 ## Reporting Policies

-This document is v1.1 of the Collective’s Reporting Policy, released on February 12th, 2024 (v1) and updated on July 31th, 2024 (v1.1).
+This document is v1.3 of the Collective’s Reporting Policy:
+1. v1 was released on February 12th,
+2. updated on July 31th, 2024 (v1.1),
+3. updated on September 19, 2024 (v1.2),
+4. last update on December 12, 2024 (v1.3)

 Seven reporting policies are currently enforced:

 ### RP.0: Maximally transparent operations

 The Collective operates fully onchain, and organizes its wallet infrastructure to provide maximal transparency.
-[Monthly reports](../categories/monthly-report/) and [quarterly summaries](../categories/quarterly-summary/) are publish to provide a comprehensive overview of the funds usage.
+[Monthly reports](../categories/monthly-report/) and [quarterly summaries](../categories/quarterly-summary/) are published to provide a comprehensive overview of the funds usage.
 Anyone can assess the state of the treasury at any time:

 1. The main treasury operations, such as providing liquidity or mobilizing liquidity-directing tokens are conducted at [deficollective.eth](https://debank.com/profile/0x6665e62ef6f6db29d5f8191fbac472222c2cc80f).
 2. Grants are received and mobilized at [grantsfortheants.eth](https://debank.com/profile/0xDc6f869d2D34E4aee3E89A51f2Af6D54F0F7f690).